jgenjong/polkadot_hackathon/easy_challenges/task_1/readme.md

- Start a Private Network with substrate
+ Start a Private Network With Substrate
 ---------------------------------

 ### Depedencies